seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

 > $$

 Where is this statement in the Lean code?
-The answer is, *nowhere*!
+The answer is: *nowhere*!
 There is no single named theorem proving the above inequality.
-Is that a problem? *Not really*, since an *equivalent* statement in terms of $\varphi$ is formalized, which is enough (and will show up later).
+Is that a problem? *Not really*: Lean instead formalizes an *equivalent* statement in terms of $\varphi$, which is sufficient (and will appear later).
-But that is only for $\varsigma = -1$; as mentioned above, there's no formalized statement for self-Fourier functions ($\varsigma = +1$, which is genuinely missing).
+However, this covers only $\varsigma=-1$; as mentioned above, there is no formalized statement for self-Fourier functions ($\varsigma=+1$), which is a genuine omission.

-Here is a summarized version of the actual argument in the Lean code.
+Here is a summary of the actual argument in the Lean code.
-The difference from the report is that everything is written in terms of $\varphi$ and $Z$, not in $g$.
+Unlike the report, the formalization expresses everything in terms of $\varphi$ and $Z$, rather than directly in terms of $g$.

 > *Proof (Lean).* One checks that $\lVert \varphi\rVert\_1=1$, $\int\varphi=0$, and $\varphi(v)\ge0$ for $v\ge0$.
 Therefore
 >